 Day At A Glance - Approvals

-From the Day At A Glance screen, the event planner can use the Approvals option to view all event approval records.
+From the Day At A Glance screen, the event planner can use the Approvals option to view all secondary approval records.
 The event approvals are grouped first by the approvals defined in settings (e.g., AV, Large Events, etc.) and then by the date and time the request was created.
 In this list, an event can appear multiple times—once for each event approval record that was created (based on the creation triggers).

 The list is useful to event planners in determining if there is a backup in the approval process.
 This is apparent if the number of event approvals for a single approval type is starting to grow.
-That may indicate that one or more approvers are not keeping up with the process, and that a gentle nudge is in order.
+That may indicate that one or more approvers are not keeping up with the process and that a gentle nudge is in order.
 However, an event planner can also override approvals on a case-by-case basis.

 Note: Only events in a request status are displayed in the approvals grid.